-A Ship to India stumbles out of the gate.
-The opening shot of a freighter sailing into port under lightning-streaked skies looks so artificial, I wondered if it was intentional.
-Turns out, it was the first sign this film may have gotten away from director Ingmar Bergman.
+The opening shot of a freighter sailing into port under lightning-streaked skies looked so artificial, I wondered if it was intentional.